Ask a Lawyer: Can Bankruptcy Clear Lawsuit Judgments?

 - Money, goods, or services obtained by fraud

 Additionally, bankruptcy does not automatically clear judgment liens, even if they originated from dischargeable debts.
-If your property has a lien against it, be sure to keep reading because you will have to take additional steps to clear it.
+If your property has a lien against it, keep reading because you will have to take additional steps to clear it.

 If Your Property Has a Lien Against It

-One thing you need to know is whether the creditor has a lien against your property.
+You need to know whether the creditor has a lien against your property.
 Depending on your state's laws, the creditor may have been able to use the judgment to get a lien against your property, and in some states, the judgment creates a lien automatically.

-A judgment lien works a lot like in the case of a mortgage or car loan where the house or car is used as collateral.
-It gives your creditor rights to your property, and it usually includes all of the property you own.
+A judgment lien works a lot like a mortgage or car loan, where the house or car is used as collateral.
+It gives your creditor rights to your property and usually includes all of the property you own.
 A judgment lien is a powerful tool for creditors, but bankruptcy can sometimes counteract it.

-In order to stop a judgment lien through bankruptcy, the original debt has to be dischargeable (see list of non-dischargeable debts above).
-Creditors do have the opportunity to ask the court to make other debts non-dischargeable, but this requires them to file adversary proceedings in bankruptcy court.
+In order to stop a judgment lien through bankruptcy, the original debt has to be dischargeable.
+Creditors can ask the court to make other debts non-dischargeable, but this requires them to file adversary proceedings in bankruptcy court.

 Even if the debt is dischargeable, the bankruptcy alone won't discharge the creditor's lien against your property.
-Getting the lien removed requires a separate step of filing a lien avoidance action with the bankruptcy court.
+Removing the lien requires a separate step of filing a lien avoidance action with the bankruptcy court.

-In order for the lien to be partially or wholly removed, you have to be able to show the court there is equity in the property affected by the judgment lien that you have a right to exempt in the bankruptcy.
+For the lien to be partially or wholly removed, you have to show the court there is equity in the property affected by the judgment lien and that you have a right to an exemption in the bankruptcy.
 Then, only the property amount equal to what can be exempt is removed from the creditor's judgment lien.

 If you don't take this extra step to file a lien avoidance action, the creditor's lien will remain in place and you could still lose your property.